-The NBA Central Division is one featuring plenty of tradition, from the dynasty of the Chicago Bulls to the success that the Milwaukee Bucks have had.
+The NBA Central Division is one featuring plenty of tradition, from the dynasty of the Chicago Bulls to the success that teams like the Bucks and Pacers have had.
 All year long, we will keep our eye on the futures betting odds for this division, to help bettors make their NBA predictions when betting on the action in the Central.
 Be sure to check back often for updated thoughts on each team and the latest odds.

 NBA Central Division Odds